-Wastewater from Moncton is collected by the City’s sanitary sewage system and transported to the Greater Moncton Sewage Commission (GMSC) wastewater treatment plant in Riverview.
+Wastewater from Moncton is collected by the City’s sanitary sewage system and transported to the TransAqua (Greater Moncton Wastewater Commission) treatment plant in Riverview.

 This facility uses chemical assisted primary treatment to remove contaminants from the wastewater before returning it to the Petitcodiac River.
-The GMSC also operates an innovative, internationally recognized bio-solid compost facility that produces class “A” compost.
+TransAqua also operates an innovative, internationally recognized bio-solid compost facility that produces class “A” compost.

 What not to put down your sink or toilet!Residents should be very careful when flushing items down their toilet or when pouring liquids down the drain.

 Liquids such as oil, paint and petroleum products should not be flushed or poured down the drain as they do not mix with water, attach to pipelines, can create a nasty odour in adjacent houses and adversely affects the environment.
 Food grease can also block sewers, cause sewer back-ups, and property damage.

 Objects such as swiffers and personal hygiene products can block main sewers, cause damage to houses, and increase operational costs, which can in turn translate into tax increases.

 There are a number of items that are a common cause of sewer blockages or equipment failure at sewage treatment plants.

 If disposed down sinks or toilets, the following items may jam pumping equipment and harm the treatment process:

 What should you do with hazardous chemicals, paints and motor oil?